 GAME is a Danish based street sport NGO founded in 2002.
 You will meet GAME and our young volunteers, Playmakers, in 34 GAME zones in less advantaged neighbourhoods in Denmark doing practices in street basket, parkour, dance and street soccer.
 GAME also operate indoor asphalt facilities, located in Copenhagen, Esbjerg, Aalborg and Viborg, and in 13 GAME zones in Lebanon.
-GAME is starting up activities in Somaliland and Jordan.
+GAME is also working in Somaliland and Jordan and is starting activities in Tunisia and several countries in the EU.

 GAME’s mission is to create lasting social change through youth-led street sports and culture.
 The program is a fusion of different urban sports, dance, urban culture and an effort to bridge between differences.
 The activities are executed by a numerous group of young leaders trained by GAME as street basket and street soccer coaches as well as dance and parkour instructors and event managers.